alexandroid000/talks/thesis/talk.md

 [^1]: https://www.youtube.com/watch?v=Q06G-bvGOXE

 No all-purpose technical definition of "simple"...
 Long history of minimalism as a lens for analyzing robotic systems.
+See "The Compass that Steered Robotics", Goldberg, Erdmann, Egerstedt, many others...

 When Do We Want a "Simple" Robot?
 ------------------------------------

 - Robot is too small for usual hardware
-- Environment makes usual design less effective
+- Environment makes usual sensors, communicators, etc less effective
 - When we want to minimize cost or resource usage
 - Want to get formal guarantees on behavior
     - No "unexpected" behaviors